eroc123/obsidian-notes/Computer Science/Excalidraw/Stack Pop.md

 			"frameId": null,
 			"roundness": null,
 			"seed": 508874971,
-			"version": 174,
+			"version": 350,
-			"versionNonce": 1886339125,
+			"versionNonce": 990950293,
 			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [
+				{
+					"id": "GpmNTNej0Xg1DZL1JL8t7",
+					"type": "arrow"
+				}
+			],
-			"updated": 1706677587525,
+			"updated": 1706677662370,
 			"link": null,
 			"locked": false,
-			"text": "The item in red is no longer the top item", "rawText": "The item in red is no longer the top item", "fontSize": 20,
+			"text": "The item in red is above the top item\nNew items added to the stack will overwrite \nthis value.", "rawText": "The item in red is above the top item\nNew items added to the stack will overwrite \nthis value.", "fontSize": 20,
 			"fontFamily": 1,
 			"textAlign": "left",
 			"verticalAlign": "top",
-			"baseline": 18,
+			"baseline": 68,
 			"containerId": null,
-			"originalText": "The item in red is no longer the top item", "lineHeight": 1.25
+			"originalText": "The item in red is above the top item\nNew items added to the stack will overwrite \nthis value.", "lineHeight": 1.25
 		},
 		{